syncfusion-content/asp.netmvc-docs/aspnetmvc/DatePicker/Behavior-Settings.md

 2. Add the following styles to specify the fields mapping in DatePicker widget.

-   > Note: Images for this example are available in ‘installed location /Content/images’ and you need to define images in mentioned CSS.
+   N> Images for this example are available in ‘installed location /Content/images’ and you need to define images in mentioned CSS.
 Henceforth the images are displayed.